myakoobi/react.app/README.md

 i have to learn rust and golang

-planning to start in spring break and work on a project that I wanted to work on for so long. this project will be developed later
+planning to start in spring break and work on a project that I wanted to work on for so long. this project will be developed later.